CodingBowl

 5. Bootstrap Integration

-In your template file (e.g., myapp/templates/base.html), use the bootstrap5 tags to load assets.
+In your template (e.g., myapp/templates/base.html), use the bootstrap5 library installed via Pipenv.

 {% load django_bootstrap5 %}